 Because so much attention is given to the possibility of a beast from the Jurassic period living in Loch Ness, many are unaware of the many Scottish ghost stories there are.

-Spirits can be found in many locations throughout Scotland, with most towns and villages having some kind of ghost story which has been passed down from generation to generation.
+Spirits can be found in many locations throughout Scotland, with most towns and villages having some kind of ghost story that has been passed down from generation to generation.
 In this article, we are going to be looking at some of the places in which paranormal enthusiasts and investigators planning to visit the country can get their fix.

 Here are five of the most haunted locations in Scotland.
 Enjoy!